007utkarsh/Energi/README.md

 ● A user, belonging to the above group
 ● All four entities should have the same name, or be similarly named in some meaningful way given the context e.g. prod-ci-role, prod-ci-policy, prod-ci-group, prod-ci-user; or just prod-ci.
 Make the suffixes toggleable, if you wish.

+Have used offical documenttation for tools , google, stackoverflow, github, ChatGPT for the codes and help.